List of unsuccessful efforts to impeach United States federal officials: Merrick Garland

 On October 22, 2021, Pennsylvania Republican Representative Scott Perry introduced a resolution, (H.Res.743), to impeach Attorney General Merrick Garland for "high crimes and misdemeanors".
 The resolution was referred to the House Committee on the Judiciary the same day it was introduced, and never moved past that committee.

 On August 12, 2022, following calls from multiple Republican lawmakers to impeach Attorney General Garland, Georgia Republican Representative Marjorie Taylor Greene announced that she planned to impeach Garland as retaliation for Garland approving a search of Mar-A-Lago, the home of former President Donald Trump, to retrieve documents Trump had taken from the White House and stored there.
 Garland alleged that by doing so, and then withholding the documents from previous requests for their return, Trump had acted illegally.
 Greene's justification for the impeachment was that the search was "a blatant attempt to persecute a political opponent".

-Garland has not been impeached, and no action has been taken on the resolution introduced.
+In the end, he was not impeached.